yueguoguo/Azure-R-Interface/demos/demo-3/demo.md

 Step 2 Feature extraction
 ========================================================

+- Extract features from original variables.
+- Reduce dimensionality.
-Select salient features with a pre-trained model.
+- Select salient features from all.
+    - Correlation analysis.
+    - Feature selection With a trained model.

 ```r